 The Meehan School of Business empowers students to be adaptive, compassionate leaders in the fields of business, economics and healthcare management.
 It leverages the College’s liberal arts foundation to foster the kind of creative thinking that helps students recognize and seize opportunities in a rapidly evolving global economy.

-The Leo J. Meehan School of Business houses three departments with eight majors: accounting, economics, finance, healthcare management, international business, management, marketing and sports marketing.
+The Leo J. Meehan School of Business houses eight departments with nine majors in: accounting, economics, finance, healthcare management, international business, management, management information systems, marketing and sports management.

 Our curriculum marries an undergraduate business education with experiential learning, leadership opportunities and a rigorous program in the liberal arts that sharpens more than a student's business instincts.
 We do this through cross-campus engagement and by creating an unusually caring academic environment with an intense focus on developing ethical leaders who will make an impact on their society at large.